 Through the Institute for Study Abroad at Butler University, Whitman students may enroll in the Glasgow School of Art in Glasgow, Scotland.
 Glasgow is a vibrant city with a population of 650,000.
 It is home to the national Scottish companies of ballet, opera, orchestra and chorus.
 It offers two repertory theaters, the Glasgow Film Theater, galleries, and museums.
 Serious studio art students who attend the Glasgow School of Art can expect to spend 30-35 hours a week in the studio working on independent projects under faculty supervision.

 Here are some possible post-graduate degrees pursued by people in game design.
-Contact Gayle Townsend at email@example.com for additional information.
+Contact the SEC for additional information.

 - Master of Fine Arts (MFA) in Computer Animation

 Potential Job Titles